scrabbletank/farhome-rules/rulesdoc.md

 ##### Occult Blood

-You are always under the effects of the spell _Dark Sight_ and you add a superior die when making stealth rolls in dim light or darkness.
+Your eyes are well adjusted to the dark.
+You treat dim light as bright light and darkness as dim light within 20 tiles.
+You add a superior die when making stealth rolls in dim light or darkness.